Oculus-VR/homebrew-repo/meta-xr-simulator.md

 **Vulkan** is the only supported graphics API at this moment. **Metal** support will be added in the near future.

 **Data Forwarding** If you connected your Quest headset but the device dropdown list is empty, it's likely because XR Simulator doesn't know where to find `adb`.
-You could either append your platform-tools path to PATH environment, or modify `/opt/homebrew/Cellar/meta-xr-simulator/__VERSION__/config/sim_core_configuration.json` to set `adb_path`.
+You could either append your platform-tools path to `PATH` environment variable (e.g. in Xcode Scheme), or modify `/opt/homebrew/Cellar/meta-xr-simulator/__VERSION__/config/sim_core_configuration.json` to set `adb_path`.